ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/PRESENTATION.md

 ## What Files Store Audio?

 Files that are:
-  - Under file types: WAV, mp3, aiff, ogg, webm, m4a, flac, aac, etc.
+  - Under file types: wav, mp3, aiff, ogg, webm, m4a, flac, aac, etc.
-  - Usually at least 100KB, but under 10 MB when compressed. tend to contain audio.
+  - Usually at least 100KB and under 25 MB.
+tend to contain audio.

 ### Useful codec software
-- for interfacing with mp3, m4a, mp4, aac, etc. (the hardest): ffmpeg, LAME
+- for interfacing with mp3, m4a, wma, etc. (the hardest): ffmpeg
+- for interfacing just with mp3 while staying open-source: LAME
-- for converting between files: you can use vlc as a command line tool `vlc -I dummy "example.wav" --sout=#transcode{acodec=mp3,vcodec=dummy}:standard{access=file,mux=raw,dst="example.mp3"}`
+- for converting between files: you can use vlc as a command line tool

+ `vlc -I dummy "example.wav" --sout=#transcode{acodec=mp3,vcodec=dummy}:standard{access=file,mux=raw,dst="example.mp3"}`
+- to convert an ogg file into wav: oggdec
 - for playing audio files in the terminal: aplay, mpg123, or ffplay
 - for downloading from youtube: youtube-dl
 - for editing audio, or ripping the audio from a video: audacity

+### Some important metadata for audio files
+- sampling rate (usually ranges from 8000 Hz to 96000 Hz, with the most common being 44100 or 48000 Hz)
+- channels (mono, stereo, quadraphonic, surround sound, etc.)
+- bit depth (the number of bits for a sample, 8-bit to 32-bit but usually 16-bit)

 ### What is a .wav file?

 ![](present_img/wav_diagram.png)